FEAR AND COURAGE — HILARY L HUNT MD

 So, my advice: if you have something of importance to say, have the courage to say it, but never say anything of importance unless you can defend it.
 When I was young, I made the mistake once of repeating something someone had said about someone else.
 That ‘someone else’ came back on me as though I was the instigator of the saying — if you’re fortunate, as I was, it will take only one time to learn that very important lesson.

-Mind you, I’m not saying that preachers and religious people are bad people — I truly accept that they believe what they have been taught and they feel they’re doing the right thing.
+Mind you, I’m not saying that all preachers and religious people are bad people — many have proven to be not only bad but rather criminals.
+I truly accept that most believe what they have been taught and feel they’re doing the right thing.
 I simply want to ‘set the record straight’.
 Just like Jesus, my aim is to remove from you that ‘terrible persecuting blanket of guilt’ imposed by religion so you may be happy and free to love God and neighbor as Jesus suggested we do.
 They hung Jesus on a tree for his efforts — thank God they can’t do that to me.
 I also thank God for the courage to do and say what I know to be truth.

 My fourth book, Growing Up in Fancy Farm Kentucky was written at the repeated behest of my Fancy Farm hunting buddies.
 They would hear me tell some tale of an experience from earlier days and literally demand that I write a book about my life growing up there.
 I finally relented —it has been a monumental success.